codsen/codsen/packages/lect/README.md

 ## Great Wisdom or Great Foolishness

 Using somebody else's config/automation files is usually a sign of _great or wisdom_ or a _great incompetence_.
 It is very very unlikely that a _real, serious and capable developer_ would take on _other real, serious and capable developer_'s automation script and plugged many npm libraries into it.
 Unrealistic.
 The _other real, serious and capable developer_ will either have his own tool, or will not be capable of operating one.
 That's the paradox and it's valid on many other areas of life.

+But this is an open-source CLI and you can still use it, fork it or take pieces of it.

 **[⬆ back to top](#)**